What Type of Emergency Car Repair Expenses Are There?

 Do you know what’s almost as reliable as your monthly car payment?
 Having to regularly deal with an emergency car repair.
 According to a recent Ally survey, an average of $2,000 is spent on car maintenance and vehicle repairs over five years.

 So, when it comes down to your vehicle, you have to be on top of your emergency car repair expenses.
-Here are some of the most common emergency car repair situations you may find yourself facing over the years — and learn how to pay for car repairs and manage emergency car repair expenses effectively.
+Here are some of the most common emergency car repair situations you may find yourself facing over the years, along with a look at how to pay for car repairs and manage these costs more effectively.

 The Most Common Emergency Car Repair Expenses